-While these financial statements reflect activity of the OFS in executing its programs, including providing resources to various entities to help stabilize the financial markets, they do not include, as more fully discussed in Note 1, the assets, liabilities, or results of operations of commercial entities in which the OFS has a significant equity interest.
+While these financial statements reflect activities of the OFS in executing its programs, including providing resources to various entities to help stabilize the financial markets, they do not include, as more fully discussed in Note 1, the assets, liabilities, or results of operations of commercial entities in which the OFS has a significant equity interest.

-The Balance Sheet summarizes the OFS assets, liabilities and net position as of September 30, 2016 and 2015.
+The Balance Sheet summarizes the OFS assets, liabilities and net position as of September 30, 2017 and 2016.
 Intragovernmental assets and liabilities resulting from transactions between federal agencies are presented separately from assets and liabilities resulting from transactions with the public.

-The Statement of Net Cost presents the net cost of operations for the fiscal years ended September 30, 2016 and 2015.
+The Statement of Net Cost presents the net cost of operations for the fiscal years ended September 30, 2017 and 2016.

-The Statement of Changes in Net Position presents the change in OFS's net position for two components, Cumulative Results of Operations and Unexpended Appropriations, for the fiscal years ended September 30, 2016 and 2015.
+The Statement of Changes in Net Position presents the change in OFS's net position for two components, Cumulative Results of Operations and Unexpended Appropriations, for the fiscal years ended September 30, 2017 and 2016.
 The ending balances of both components of net position are also reported on the Balance Sheet.

-The Statement of Budgetary Resources provides information about funding and availability of budgetary resources and the status of those resources for the fiscal years ended September 30, 2016 and 2015.
+The Statement of Budgetary Resources provides information about funding and availability of budgetary resources and the status of those resources for the fiscal years ended September 30, 2017 and 2016.